 At the conclusion of the technical review, applicable parties are emailed one the following:

-- No Audit [Stamped copy of Verification Form]: Sent when the Commissioner does not intend to audit the verification rendered by the LEP.
-The first and second page of the Verification Form (first and last page of the pre-2021 forms) is emailed to the applicable parties with the first page stamped “No Audit” and initialed and dated by DEEP.
+- No Audit [Stamped copy of Verification Form]: A No Audit determination means that the Commissioner does not intend to audit the verification and the verification stands on its own merit.
+Please note that the Commissioner may have not reviewed the technical aspects of the verification or the LEP’s application of the RSRs.
+The first and second page of the Verification Form (first and last page of the pre-2021 forms) are emailed to the applicable parties with the first page stamped “No Audit” and initialed and dated by DEEP.

 - Notice of Audit (NOA): Sent when the Commissioner determines an audit of the verification is warranted.
 The apparent issues that necessitated the audit will be identified in the NOA or in subsequent correspondence.

 - Letter of Rejection: Sent when the Commissioner determines the data presented to support the verification clearly indicate that compliance with the RSRs has not been achieved or demonstrated without conducting an audit.
 The Letter of Rejection details the reason(s) for rejection and the continued legal obligations of the Certifying Party, Eligible Party, or property owner, as applicable.

 When a verification is selected for an audit, an NOA is issued to the LEP rendering the verification and to the Certifying Party, Eligible Party, or property owner, as applicable.
 The LEP may be offered an opportunity to submit additional information supporting the verification and/or an audit meeting may be convened to discuss the issues identified by DEEP and to provide an opportunity for the LEP to support their rationale for the verification.
 DEEP will consider all information presented by the LEP in support of their verification.